unixpariah/moxidle/README.md

 You can define multiple timeout rules.
 If `on_timeout` or `on_resume` is omitted, those events will be ignored.

-## Dependencies
+## Buildtime dependencies

-- Wayland
+- wayland-protocols
 - Lua 5.4
-- libpulseaudio (optional if disabling default features)
+- libpulseaudio (Optional if disabling default features)
-- Rust (for building)
+- Rust

+## Runtime dependencies

+- dbus (Optional if disabling default features)
+- upower (Optional)

 ## Building